warunatrivet/uwazi_test/Data-synchronization.md

 },
 ```

-In order for this to work, you would need to:
+In order for this to work, you need to:
 * Ensure that _https://some.url.com_ is a valid Uwazi instance URL
 * Ensure that _johndoe_ can log into _https://some.url.com_ with password: _verysecurepassword_
 * Ensure that _johndoe_ has admin privileges in the remote or "slave" instance